ENCODE-DCC/encoded/src/encoded/schemas/changelogs/experiment.md

 ### Schema version 15

-* The biosample_type enum "in vitro sample" has been renamed to "cell-free sample"
+* The biosample_type enum "in vitro sample" has been renamed to "cell-free sample" and requires an accompanying biosample_term_id (of type NTR)

 ### Schema version 14